-In some situations, your plan premium could be less (if you have a premium)
+In some situations, your plan premium could be less

 The "Extra Help" program helps people with limited resources pay for their drugs.
 Chapter 2, Section 7 tells more about this program.
-If you qualify, enrolling in the program might lower your monthly plan premium (if you are required to pay a premium).
+If you qualify, enrolling in the program might lower your monthly plan premium.